amitkaps/hackermath/README.md

 # HackerMath
 ### Introduction to Statistics and Basics of Mathematics for Data Science - The Hacker's Way

-This is the repository for the full day workshop to be conducted at Fifth Elephant 2016 (https://fifthelephant.in/2016/)
+This is the repository for the full day workshop conducted at Fifth Elephant 2016 (https://fifthelephant.in/2016/)

 The following topics are covered at the workshop: